cloudflare/terraform-provider-cloudflare/docs/data-sources/notification_policy_webhooks.md

 - `account_id` (String) The account id
 - `filter` (Attributes) (see [below for nested schema](#nestedatt--filter))
-- `name` (String) The name of the webhook destination.
-This will be included in the request body when you receive a webhook notification.
-- `secret` (String) Optional secret that will be passed in the `cf-webhook-auth` header when dispatching generic webhook notifications or formatted for supported destinations.
-Secrets are not returned in any API response body.
-- `type` (String) Type of webhook endpoint.
-- `url` (String) The POST endpoint to call when dispatching a notification.
 - `webhook_id` (String) The unique identifier of a webhook

 ### Read-Only